Nancy (comic strip): 2018 to present

 After 22 years, Gilchrist's last Nancy strip came out on February 18, 2018, which involved the marriage between the characters of Fritzi Ritz and Phil Fumble.
 The strip resumed on April 9 with a "21st-century female perspective" by Olivia Jaimes (a pen name), the strip's first female creator.
 At the time of the announcement, 75 newspapers still ran the strip.
 Jaimes said, "Nancy has been my favorite sassy grouch for a long time.
 I'm excited to be sassy and grouchy through her voice instead of just mine" and "the Nancy I know and love is a total jerk and also gluttonous and also has big feelings and voraciously consumes her world".
 Comics historian Tom Spurgeon described Jaimes as funny and talented, with an approach to the character that both breaks with and pays homage to Bushmiller's version.

-In the process, Jaimes updated the content of the strip, such as Nancy frequently using her smartphone and attending robotics classes.
-The September 3, 2018 strip spawned an Internet meme, depicting Nancy riding a hoverboard using two phones, one of which was attached to a selfie stick, and proclaiming that "Sluggo is lit."
+In the process, Jaimes updated the content of the strip.
+The September 3, 2018, strip spawned an Internet meme, depicting Nancy riding a hoverboard using two phones, one of which was attached to a selfie stick, and proclaiming that "Sluggo is lit."
 Jaimes described her aim with that strip to "most upset the person who likes me the least ... somebody who's like, 'Nancy sucks now' ... what I imagine my greatest hater would despise most is Nancy interacting with every piece of technology using words you don't understand."
+Jaimes' art style was visually distinct from that of Gilchrist.
+In particular, Jaimes drew Aunt Fritzi less like her original pin-up-style design, instead depicting her in a style similar to the other characters in the strip.
+She also modernized the setting, with frequent references to current trends and technologies, such as smartphones, social media, ear buds, and a robotics club.

+In May 2024 Jaimes announced that she would take 'a temporary break' from Nancy, and that a series of guest artists would take the strip on for limited periods.
+The first artist to do so was Leigh Luna, starting with a Sunday page on June 23, 2024.
+The second was Shaenon K. Garrity, starting with a strip on Monday, July 8, 2024.
+The third was Caroline Cash, starting with a strip on Monday, July 22, 2024.
+The fourth was Megan McKay, starting with a strip on Monday, August 12, 2024.
+Jaimes resumed working on Nancy on Monday, September 2, 2024.

+On September 15, 2025, after a week of re-run strips created by Bushmiller, Jaimes announced that she was stepping down from writing and drawing Nancy, and that Caroline Cash would be taking over the strip on January 1, 2026.
+A farewell strip from Jaimes will run at a currently unannounced date.